Updated on: May 18th, 2025

 2 min read

-We often turn to our family or friends in the time of financial crunch.
-They do their best to assist us during challenging times and also when we want a loan to buy a home.
-This article will guide you through the tax deductions available on both the interest and principal repayments of home loans, when the loan is taken from non-specified banks, or from friends or relatives.
+This article will guide you through the tax deductions available on both the interest and principal repayments of home loans, when the loan is taken from non-specified banks, or friends or relatives.

-The maximum tax deduction of Rs.2 lakhs is available for the payment of interest on a housing loan.
-If the interest paid (or payable) is less than Rs.2 lakhs, the deduction for the amount will be available.
-The tax benefit is available even if the loan is taken for repair and reconstruction of the house.
+The maximum tax deduction of Rs.
+2 lakhs is available for the payment of interest on a housing loan.
+If the interest paid (or payable) is less than Rs.
+2 lakhs, the deduction for the amount will be available.
+The tax benefit is available even if the loan is taken for the repair and reconstruction of the house.
 This deduction is restricted to Rs 30,000.
+However, this limit of deduction Rs.
+2,00,000 and Rs.
+30,000 is only for self-occupied property.

 A deduction of Rs1.5 lakh can be claimed under Section 80C for the repayment of the principal of a loan taken for the purchase or the construction of a new house only.
 This limit is inclusive of all the investments and expenditures eligible for deduction under Section 80C like Public Provident Fund (PPF), Employee Provident Fund (EPF), Equity Linked Savings Scheme (ELSS).
 The deduction is available only if the loan is taken from banks, Life Insurance Corporation (LIC), central government, state government or other notified institutions.
 The deduction is only for the repayment actually made.